-We’ll give a quick rundown of what’s in a D&D dice set, what to consider when choosing dice, our picks of the best sets around, and a list of online rollers to use when you’re playing online, such as during games of Roll20.
+We’ll give you a quick rundown of what’s in a D&D dice set, what to consider when choosing dice, our pick of the best sets around, and a list of online rollers to use when you’re playing online, such as during games of Roll20.
 Whether you want dice to complement your favourite DnD classes and DnD races, or that will be as efficient as the best DnD character builds, we can help you find your perfect set.
-You’ll be cavorting with translucent octahedrons and cursing your Dungeon Master’s natural 20s in no time.
+You’ll be cavorting with translucent octahedrons and cursing your DM’s natural 20s in no time.

 What’s in a DnD dice set?